JiayiJoyce/SOCS0100-firstassignment/README.md

 This R script does the following:

-1. Performs three data-wrangling task to produce a refined dataset
+1. Performs three data-wrangling task to produce two refined datasets: income_based_entity and country_percentate_energy_and_fuel

 2. Produces reproducible data visualisation based on the refined dataset